jhudson8/react-backbone/api.md

 #### modelPopulate ([componentArray][, callback][, options][, model])
 * componentArray: the array of components to iterate.
 If falsy, all child components that contain a ```ref``` attribute will be used
 * callback: the callback that will be executed ***only if*** the model passed validation when the attributes were set.
 If provided, the model will be set automatically.
-* options: the model set options (Backbone.Model.set options parameter)
+* options: the. model set options (Backbone.Model.set options parameter).
+Additional an ***onInvalid*** option attribute can be used to be notified if the model failed validation
 * model: the model to set the form values on or false if the default component bound model should not be used in favor or just returning the attributes.
 If no model is provided the componet's bound model will be used.

 *returns the attribute values*